How much is business insurance for consultants?

 Because this bundled deal includes general liability, limits of liability affect the price of business owner’s policies as well.
 Based on popular limits chosen by consultants, you might expect to pay just over $625 per year.

-How much is workers’ compensation insurance?
+How much is workers’ comp?

 As a consultant, you might be wondering if workers’ compensation is a fit for you.
 You’re working in an office, not on a construction site!
 But just because an office has relatively low risk, it doesn’t mean that you or your employees are immune from getting hurt or sick on the job.